"A lie told often enough becomes truth."

 nuisance.
 Wilson and Kelling state:

-Above all, we must return to our long-abandoned view that the police ought to protect communities as
+Above all, we must return to our long-abandoned view that the police ought to protect communities

 In their book, Fixing broken windows: restoring order and reducing crime in our communities (1996. p.
 18)